ErikGS/django-frontend-samples/README.md

   ```
   Type the username (leave blank to use the suggested one) and hit enter, then type a password and hit enter (type the password again to confirm);

-- Start the server with:
+- Finally, start the server with:
   ```bash
   py .\manage.py runserver
   ```